 If these first scenarios don’t work for you and you need to create a consistent source of income, then you may want to consider converting your policy into an annuity.
 You can do so through what is called a 1035 exchange.
 The disadvantage of this approach is you are giving up your death benefit.
 However, you are guaranteeing yourself an income for life or at least so many years.
 The conversion is tax-free, however, you are required to pay taxes a portion of the payouts you receive.
 That amount will depend on the proportion of your basis to your gains.
 While you may start with your insurance carrier, it is also wise to check on the payouts from income annuities with other providers as well.

 Life insurance can serve as just another strategy to make sure your nest egg outlives you.
 However, it is often extremely complicated and should not be tackled alone.
 Speak with your CERTIFIED FINANCIAL PLANNER™ before doing anything.
-If you don’t have one and need help contact me.
+If you don’t have one and have questions, contact me.